Montana Golf Course Reviews

 This downhill par three has an angled green between two large bunkers.
 Depending on pin placement and wind, the chosen club and strategy can change quite a bit.

-Eagle Bend (Eagle) Hole 9: Straight and long, this hole has thick trees on both sides and requires two blasts to reach a fairly well-guarded green with three bunkers.
+Eagle Bend (Eagle) Hole 9: Straight and long, this hole has thick trees and OB on both sides and requires two blasts to reach a fairly well-guarded green with three bunkers.

 Eagle Bend (Bear) Hole 1: This par five doglegs left around some bunkers.
-There are fir on both sides of the fairway that are very low to the ground that will make any shot from under/around them very difficult.
+There are fir trees on both sides of the fairway that are very low to the ground that will make any shot from under/around them very difficult.
 However, a strong drive here will give the player a good to reach the green in two.
-The rest of the hole has some bunkers but is pretty straight forward, with a slightly raised green complex.
+The rest of the hole has some bunkers but is pretty straight forward, with a slightly raised green complex that is more wide than it is deep.

 Eagle Bend (Bear) Hole 2: This short par three has a split fairway of sorts, but is pretty wide open.
 Finding the fairway is key as the green is small and has a really placed sand trap.
 Pins behind it are on a very small slice of green and require a really good shot to get close.